HenrikJoreteg/human-javascript/ch02 - the big decision.md

 `<patronizing tone>` So you've heard of "separation of concerns" `</patronizing tone>`.
 We're taught to build tools and components that have a simple job and are self-contained.
 It makes code more reusable and more maintainable, and keeps developers more sane.

-HOWEVER, the first thing people most commonly do when building web apps is render a bunch of html on the server, then send it to the client and start shuffling it around with a bunch of javascript!
+HOWEVER, the first thing people most commonly do when building web apps is render a bunch of HTML on the server, then send it to the client and start shuffling it around with a bunch of javascript!

 Pick one or the other, seriously.
 If you're building an "app" where a significant portion of the data will be rendered on the client, just freakin' render *all* of it on the client.
 Don't mess around.
-It's just ugly to have to send a bunch of partially rendered html to the client and then start mucking around with it.
+It's just ugly to have to send a bunch of partially rendered HTML to the client and then start mucking around with it.

 One of my favorite things to show developers from the And Bang codebase is the HTML we send to the browser.
 Here it is... in its entirety as of this writing: